serhiideliiev/paradoxpastweb/content/articles/first-real-post.md

+---
-Title: The Beginning of Something New
+title: "The Beginning of Something New"
-Date: 2025-07-27 01:40
+date: 2025-07-27T01:40:00Z
-Category: Blog
+category: Blog
+tags:
+  - introduction
+  - first-post
-Tags: introduction, first-post, journey
+  - journey
-Slug: the-beginning-of-something-new
+slug: the-beginning-of-something-new
-Authors: Paradox Past
+author: Paradox Past
-Summary: Welcome to my digital space where past meets present in fascinating ways.
+summary: "Welcome to my digital space where past meets present in fascinating ways."
+---
 # The Beginning of Something New

 Welcome to **Project Paradox Past** - a space where history, technology, and storytelling converge in unexpected ways.